icopy-site/awesome/docs/awesome/awesome-zsh-plugins.md

 * [smile](https://github.com/fundor333/smile) - Adds function to display random smileys.
 * [snippets](https://github.com/willghatch/zsh-snippets) - Command line snippet expansion.
 * [solarized-man](https://github.com/zlsun/solarized-man) - A modified version of oh-my-zsh's plugin colored-man-pages, optimized for the [solarized dark](https://github.com/altercation/solarized/blob/master/iterm2-colors-solarized/Solarized%20Dark.itermcolors) theme in the terminal.
+* [spack](https://github.com/Game4Move78/zsh-spack) - Includes some useful aliases and functions for loading/unloading [Spack](https://github.com/spack/spack)-generated modules.
+As it makes use of the `module` command it is much more efficient than `spack load`.
 * [ssh-connect](https://github.com/gko/ssh-connect) - A simple `ssh` manager.
 * [ssh-plugin](https://github.com/paraqles/zsh-plugin-ssh) - Plugin for `ssh`.
 * [sshukh](https://github.com/anatolykopyl/sshukh-zsh-plugin) - Will update your `known_hosts` file when you `ssh` into a server.
+* [startify](https://github.com/NorthIsMirror/zsh-startify) - Shows recently used `vim` files, shell-util files, active `tmux` sessions, recently-run `git` commands and more.
 * [startup-timer](https://github.com/paulmelnikow/zsh-startup-timer) - Print the time it takes for the shell to start up.
 * [stashy](https://github.com/MisterRios/stashy) - Plugin that simplifies using `git stash`.
 * [statify](https://github.com/vladmrnv/statify) - Plugin that does basic statistical analysis.